Anique-1/Radiogenomic-Classification/README.md

 - `evaluate_model.py`: Script for evaluating the trained model.
 - `radiogenomic_tnbc_transformer_classifier_1.keras`: The trained Keras model file (tracked by Git LFS).
 - `requirements.txt`: Python dependencies for the project.
-- `train_transformer_model.py`: Script for training the transformer model.